jimmy0017/ecs_micro_bit_adaptation/10_Introduction to Programming in Python/readme.md

 open the development environment (i.e.  [micro:bit Python](https://python.microbit.org/) ) (students work in pairs) (5 min)
 * Show students how to connect the micro:bit to a computer using a micro-USB cable
 	* *Tip: Sometimes there is an error message about a “keyboard” not working.
 Ignore this.
 The computer sometimes assumes that the micro:bit is an external keyboard.*
-* See E-Textiles Technical Guide: Basic Programming for Electronic Textiles [link to (pp. 25)]
+* See E-Textiles Technical Guide: Basic Programming for Electronic Textiles [(pp. 25)]

 ### Review layout of program (10 min)
 * Use  [TurnOnTheLights_Starter.py](TurnOnTheLights_Starter.py)